shirarotshild/sines-in-aging/README.md

 # Install tools

-On ubuntu linux, try running INSTALL.sh
+On ubuntu linux, try running `./INSTALL/ALL.sh`.

 Note it installs python libraries for a _single_ python version.
+All our *.py scripts should use that version.

+See INSTALL/README.md for details on install script.

 # Dowload input from AWS S3 storage